 The Lodge at Bryce Canyon — The Bryce Lodge is the best option for comfy accommodation inside Bryce Canyon City (located inside Bryce Canyon National Park past the visitor’s center).
 The Bryce Lodge gives you front-door access to the best of Bryce – right in between the Sunrise and Sunset Viewpoints where you’ll have the best view of the Bryce Amphitheatre.

-North & Sunset Campgrounds – The only two campgrounds inside BCNP.
+North & Sunset Campgrounds — The only two campgrounds inside BCNP.
 North Campground can be found just beyond the visitor’s center to your left.
 The Sunset Campground lies just off the road on the right further down between Sunset and Inspiration Point Viewpoints.
-If you’re camping in tents, take note that Bryce Canyon sits at 8,000 ft elevation so nights and mornings can get pretty chilly!
+If you’re camping in tents, take note that Bryce Canyon sits at an 8,000 ft elevation so nights and mornings can get pretty chilly!

 Bryce Canyon Maps